Why is Robert E. Lee famous?

 What did Robert E. Lee do?

-Lee was the youngest son of famed Revolutionary War (1775-1783) veteran “Light Horse Henry” Lee (1756-1818), and following in the family footsteps, he enrolled in West Point Military Academy at age 18, where he excelled as a brilliant student.
-After graduating, he had a busy and diverse military career that included peacetime work as an army engineer, a strategist in the Mexican-American War (1846-1848), president of West Point, and commander of a cavalry regiment.
-Upon the breakout of the American Civil War (1861-1865), the administration of President Abraham Lincoln (1809-1865) proposed Lee serve as commander of all U.S. (or “Union”) forces, but Lee refused, instead accepting a leadership position with the rebel government of the Confederate States of America, becoming head of the Army of Northern Virginia, the CSA’s largest military regiment, on May 31, 1862.
+Lee was the youngest son of famed Revolutionary War (1775-1783) veteran “Light Horse Henry” Lee (1756-1818), and following in his father’s footsteps, he enrolled in West Point Military Academy at age 18, where he excelled as a brilliant student.
+After graduating, he had a busy and diverse military career that included peacetime work as an army engineer, a strategist in the Mexican-American War (1846-1848), president of his alma mater, and commander of a cavalry regiment.
+Upon the outbreak of the American Civil War (1861-1865), the administration of President Abraham Lincoln (1809-1865) proposed Lee serve as commander of all U.S. (or “Union”) forces, but Lee refused, instead accepting a leadership position with the rebel government of the Confederate States of America, becoming head of the Army of Northern Virginia, the CSA’s largest military regiment, on May 31, 1862.

 Respectful in defeat, Lee urged compliance with the federal government’s postwar Reconstruction agenda and was indicted for treason, but never tried or punished.
 For the last five years of his life he served as president of Washington University, a small Virginia college.
 Upon his death it was renamed Washington and Lee, the first of many landmarks dedicated to one of the most talented soldiers in American history.